Yonsei-MILab/cANN-MWF/README.md

-## Advanced myelin water fraction mapping using complex-valued neural network with uncertainty estimation
+## Improved multi-echo gradient echo myelin water fraction mapping using complex-valued neural network analysis

 Source code to generate MWF and uncertainty from mGRE in-vivo brain data.

 ## Submitted Paper

-The paper entitled : "Advanced myelin water fraction mapping using complex-valued neural network with uncertainty estimation" was submitted to Neuroimage.
+The paper entitled : "Improved multi-echo gradient echo myelin water fraction mapping using complex-valued neural network analysis" was submitted to Magnetic Resonance Imaging.

 When using our code for research publications, please cite our paper.